wucdbm/http-logger-bundle/readme.md

 Finally, before you can use the logger, you must create a Logger that extends `\Wucdbm\Bundle\WucdbmHttpLoggerBundle\Logger\AbstractLogger`
 You must implement the factory methods for creating each of your entities.
 This may be automated in future versions, so I would advise against creating constructors on these, unless I get enough time and get a proper implementation using an interface and a base factory that just works out of the box.
-Furthermore, you should set the 4 repositories.
-Usage of setter or constructor injection is up to your needs.

 ```
 <?php